Mesabloo/coqide.kak/README.md

   This means that text like `<constr.keyword>forall</constr.keyword>` will be output, instead of a colored one.
   This makes output pretty hard to read.
 - Trying to go past an error multiple times will make state IDs inconsistent therefore leading to a `coqidetop` error.
+- The “parser” used to detect the next statement does not take in account qualified identifiers.
 - ... and some other things that I did not see.

 If you feel like it, feel free to improve this plugin by forking this repository and submitting your patches through pull requests.